DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 Purchase:
 - [Amazon.co.uk](https://amzn.to/3Rek4h6)

 Note: Running DigiByte Core requires ~5Gb RAM.
 For this reason, an 8Gb Pi 4 Raspberry Pi 4 is strongly reccomemned.
 The 4Gb model will function but it requires a swap files and performance will be very sluggish.
 For this reason, a 4Gb Pi is fine for testing, but for long term use, an 8Gb (or greater) Pi is highly recommeded.
-As of July 2022, Raspberry Pi's are still very hard to get hold of thanks to the global chip shortage, and they may be out of stock at the provided links.
+As of July 2022, Raspberry Pi's are still very hard to get hold of due to the global chip shortage, and they may be out of stock at the provided links.
 You can monitor current stock availability at the [rpilocator website](https://rpilocator.com/).
 You can also sign up for stock alerts on [Twitter](https://twitter.com/rpilocator) or [Telegram](https://t.me/raspberry_alert_pi).

 ![Raspberry Pi 4 Model B 8Gb](/images/rpi4_8gb.jpg)